 Some might consider phones listening to them as a breach of privacy, while others might consider it convenient.
 No matter your stance, consider the following smartphone privacy protection tips.

-- Delete your voice request history on Google Assistant to ensure that this no memory bank of your conversation and to ensure your potentially sensitive information is not at risk in the event of a cyberattack.
+3. Delete your voice request history on Google Assistant to ensure that there’s no memory bank of your conversation and to ensure your potentially sensitive information is not at risk in the event of a cyberattack.